How to Get From La Fortuna to Monteverde

 3. Private Car Service from La Fortuna to Monteverde

 The most exclusive means of transportation from La Fortuna to Monteverde is to hire an Uber, a Taxi, or a Private Driver.
-While Uber and Taxis are often more readily available, they also tend to be more expensive.
-Private Drivers are nine times out of ten less costly but require a prepaid reservation.
+While Uber and Taxis are often more readily available, they also tend to be more expensive and especially unreliable.

-Noteworthy: Another aspect to consider is that Uber is illegal in Costa Rica.
+Another aspect to consider is that Uber is illegal in Costa Rica.
 They still operate around the country but are not an official means of transportation.
 Consequently, they don’t offer insurance in the event of an accident.
-And, if you take an Uber and the police stop it for a check (which they do regularly), the driver will get a fine, and you will need to get off the vehicle.
+This might not be a big issue if you have your own travel insurance, which I recommend you get before planning your trip to Costa Rica.
+However, there is a bigger problem with Uber being illegal here.
+If you take an Uber and the police stop it for a check (which they do regularly), the driver will get a fine, and you will need to get off the vehicle.
 Therefore, you will lose your trip and your money.
+And you’ll be left behind wondering how to finish your trip.
+Not a great situation.

 On the other hand, Taxis charge you both ways because, according to the law, they can only operate within their jurisdiction.
 Consequently, they can’t offer their service to other customers when they leave their region.
 Therefore, if they take you from La Fortuna to Monteverde, they can’t work until they return to La Fortuna.

-That’s why you seldom see a tourist using a Taxi to travel long distances in Costa Rica.
-Instead, taxis are often used for short trips within a region or as a last resort for long trips whenever Private Drivers are unavailable.
+All of the above reasons, explain why you seldom see a tourist using a Taxi or an Uber to travel long distances in Costa Rica.
+Instead, taxis and Ubers are often used for short trips within a region or as a last resort for long trips whenever Private Car Services are unavailable.

 We’ve covered the pros and cons of going from La Fortuna to Monteverde using public transportation, Jeep Boat Jeep tours, and private transportation.
 Let’s now talk about driving.